Growing hot peppers is the ultimate exercise in getting to know your neighbors — and I’ll tell you why later in this article.

 Peppers are easy to grow, and each plant is quite generous with its bounty, meaning you don’t need a whole row to get enough spiciness for your family and a few of your neighbors.

 What are your favorite varieties to grow?
-Tell us in the comments section below, and if you want info on adding another nightshade plant to your garden, learn about growing tomatillos here.
+Tell us in the comments section below, and if you want info on growing various peppers, be sure to check out all of guides or start with these:

 Don’t forget to Pin It!